VirgileVP/Expert-System/README.md

 # Expert-System

-Expert system is a proposal calculation program
+Expert system is a proposal calculation program using a backward chaining algorithm

 ## Usage